 Description: Red Sox farm director Ben Crockett looks back at the 2014 Red Sox prospect season by answering listener questions about a number of Red Sox prospects as well as broader issues and themes in the farm system.

-The guys opened the show by discussing Belichick's latest press conference.
+The guys opened the show discussing Peyton Manning's record setting night in Denver.

 Tom Brady discussed Peyton's record breaking night.More from this show